yharish991/tanzu-framework/hack/packages/templates/new-package/readme.md

 ## Usage Example

-The follow is a basic guide for getting started with PACKAGE_NAME.
+The following is a basic guide for getting started with PACKAGE_NAME.